nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 for a given question, that question's contents and index will be copied to a new ArrayList of questions, and subsequently print them.

+#### Expected invalid commands for Find Command
+List of questions: <br>
+1: [S][ ] New description / \\exitquiz | number | EASY <br>
+2: [M][ ] question2 / 1.4 / 2 / 3 / 1.6 / 3 | number | EASY <br>
+3: [S][ ] What is 2+2? / 4 | Math | EASY <br>
+4: [S][ ] Who wrote Hamlet? / Shakespeare | Literature | HARD <br>
+5: [S][ ] easy / easy | easy | EASY <br>
+- `find /topic Literature`
+  - Please format your input as find /description [description] or find /module [module]!
+  - Reason: using incorrect keyword `/topic` instead of `/module`
+- `find /module Literature extraArgument`
+  - Here are questions that matched your search:
+    No results found :< Check your keyword is correct?
+  - Reason: the module that's read will be `Literature extraArgument` and there's none matching that
+- `find description question2`
+  - Ono!
+You did not indicate if you are searching by description or module :< Please format your input as find /description [description] or find /module [module]!
+  - Reason: The command does not use the required prefix '/' before the criteria ('description').
+- `find /description /module Literature`
+  - Here are questions that matched your search:
+    No results found :< Check your keyword is correct?
+  - Reason: Program does not support find using both /module and /description simultaneously
 <hr>

 ### Edit Command - Edit Question / Answer